nickl111/beerlogger/readme.md

 - I borrowed the idea of counting airlock bloops from Speidels themselves.
 Their [GÄRSPUNDmobil](https://www.speidels-braumeister.de/en/braumeister/gaerspundmobil-and-gaermeister-control.html) is basically the same thing (though note I've not actually seen one so I don't know how it actually works internally.
 And I would have just bought one if they were €50 instead of €150).

 ## Known Issues
-- Using apache is overkill
+- Using apache is ~~overkill~~ good and easy
 - Producing RRD graphs every minute is probably overkill
 - The web interface is basic and probably hideously insecure.
 Don't expose it to the world.
 - I used 5.1V Zeners instead of 3.6V because that's what I had.
 I don't know how much difference this makes.
 (But I do know that 3.3V Zeners don't work)
 - I used a smaller resistor across the piezo than recommended (320M) because the larger one was physically too large to fit on the board.
-I don't think this makes much difference for this application.
+This amplifies the signal from the peizo less but doesn't really matter to us.
 - Airlock activity doesn't completely represent fermentation activity.
 I know.
-This is a guide only.
+I am not trying to estimate SG because it's a) hard and b) pointless.
+It will take as long as it takes.
+We are monitoring only.
 - Electricity and beer do not mix.
 Be careful.